 Similar dinosaurs to the Archaeotherium include:

 - Archaeopotamus – An extinct ancestor of the hippopotamus, the Archaeopotamus was distantly related to Archaeotherium.
 Both Archaeopotamus and Archaeotherium had the gaping jaw of today’s hippos.
-They used this jaw not just for eating, but to widely open in a display of dominance.
-Fossils also indicate that Archaeotherium fought using their gaping mouths, just like hippos.
+They used this jaw not just for eating, but to open widely in a display of dominance.
+Fossils also indicate that Archaeotheriums fought using their gaping mouths, just like hippos.

 Archaeotherium FAQs (Frequently Asked Questions)